Course Proposal: System Functionality

 It is important to note that the search includes all courses in the course catalog, courses with an active proposal and courses that have been discontinued (deactivated) but had enrollment within the past 8 years.

 From the main landing page for the course proposal system users can use the search box to find courses and proposals based on subject code, subject code and course number (the course proposal system refers to this as the "course code"), title, or course key (at the bottom right corner of the course proposal).

 When searching course titles, the wild card * must be used if anything appears before or after the search word.
 For example, MATH* will find everything that starts with “MATH”, *MATH everything that ends with “MATH”, and *MATH* everything that contains “MATH”.

 The subject must be the code used in the Course Guide, Guide etc. (aka the "short descr") rather than the numeric code or a derivation of the standard code.
 For example "PS" will return no results, nor will 778 or POLISCI but POLI SCI returns all courses, proposals and discontinued courses for the Political Science subject.

-- Added courses = all courses where there is an active proposal in the system.
+- Added courses = all new courses where there is an active proposal in the system that has not yet been completed

-- Edited courses = all courses where a proposal has been completed in this proposal system.
+- Edited courses = all courses where a proposal has been edited.

 - Deactivated courses = courses that are discontinued but have had enrollment in the past 8 years and therefor the number is not eligible for use on a new course.